 Management and growth of your list are easy with HubSpot due to its CRM tool.
 You can leverage valuable data to create tailored messages that boost your open rates and conversions.
 The platform also has A/B testing capabilities and rich analytics that help marketers make informed decisions about their marketing campaigns.

-Overall, HubSpot is an excellent solution for businesses looking to cover their need with one comprehensive platform.
+Overall, HubSpot is a great solution for businesses looking to cover their mailing list management needs with one comprehensive platform.
 It’s noteworthy though that the system has a substantial learning curve.

 3. Constant Contact

-More specifically, the email service lets you take advantage of segmentation by searching through contact field values or user actions like their opens and click-throughs.
+More specifically, the email list manager lets you take advantage of segmentation by searching through contact field values or user actions like their opens and click-throughs.
 Furthermore, Constant Contact allows you to add your contacts to specific lists or even export and then target them with a relevant email campaign.

 Overall, Constant Contact offers some basic list management features to keep your list organized.
 While it’s great for small businesses with smaller lists, if you have a larger list, you’ll need to consider some of the best Constant Contact alternatives instead.

 Pricing: Paid plans start at $24/month, 14-day free trial